 If the contract termination will occur within 60 days of the owner's initial submission to HUD, an owner of an expiring Rent Supp or RAP contract may seek a short-term extension of the contract at current funding levels, subject to the availability of appropriations.
 This short-term extension may be used in conjunction with RAD to provide adequate time for an owner to prepare and submit a request under RAD before the contract reaches its expiration date.
-Short-term extension requests are made to the Multifamily Hub or Regional Center with jurisdiction over the project.
+Short-term extension requests are made directly to the Office of Recapitalization.
 The short-term extension contract may be terminated early if the RAD conversion occurs prior to the short-term extension contract expiration.
 If a Rent Supp or RAP contract extension is not provided, the Rent Supp or RAP contract will expire, and the provision of TPVs will occur.
 The owner may then proceed with a retroactive conversion.

 In accordance with HUD policy and subject to the availability of appropriations, special administrative fees will be provided to PHAs in connection with the administration of TPVs for a Housing Conversion Action, (e.g., mortgage prepayment, or expiration of a Rent Supp or RAP contract).
 In order to obtain such fees, the PHA must submit the information requested in Notice PIH 2015-03 or any successor notice regarding the implementation of funding provisions for the Housing Choice Voucher program.

-At the closing of the conversion of assistance: the Rent Supp or RAP contract will be terminated (due to prepayment or expiration), the PHA that has agreed to administer the PBV HAP contract will have the vouchers added to its Annual Contribution Contract (ACC), and the PBV HAP contract will be executed.
+At the closing of the conversion of assistance: the Rent Supp or RAP contract will be terminated (due to prepayment or expiration), the PHA that has agreed to administer the PBV HAP Contract will have the vouchers added to its Annual Contribution Contract (ACC), and the PBV HAP Contract will be executed.

 Retroactive Conversions Where contract expiration has occurred and TPVs or EVs have already been issued to project residents or where TPVs or EVs have been requested and processed for project residents (i.e., the PHA’s ACC has been amended reflecting the new increment of TPVs or EVs), projects may be eligible for a retroactive conversion to PBV assistance.
 The contract expiration and issuance of EVs or TPVs must have occurred on or after October 1, 2006.